getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 But in the second example, the function callback passed to `setTimeout(..)` has no name identifier (so called an "anonymous function"), so there's no proper way to refer to the function object itself.

 **Note:** The old-school but now deprecated and frowned-upon `arguments.callee` reference inside a function *also* points to the function object of the currently executing function.
 This reference is typically the only way to access an anonymous function's object from inside itself.
-The best approach, however, is to avoid the use of anonymous functions altogether, at least for those which require a self-reference, and instead use a named function. `arguments.callee` is deprecated and should not be used.
+The best approach, however, is to avoid the use of anonymous functions altogether, at least for those which require a self-reference, and instead use a named function (expression). `arguments.callee` is deprecated and should not be used.

 So another solution to our running example would have been to use the `foo` identifier as a function object reference in each place, and not use `this` at all, which *works*: